nbd-wtf/trustedcoin/README.md

 ## The `trustedcoin` plugin

-A plugin that uses block explorers (blockstream.info, mempool.space, blockchair.com and blockchain.info) as backends instead of your own Bitcoin node.
+A plugin that uses block explorers (`blockstream.info`, `mempool.space`, `mempool.emzy.de`, `blockchair.com`, `blockchain.info` -- [suggest others](https://github.com/fiatjaf/trustedcoin/issues)) as backends instead of your own Bitcoin node.

 This isn't what you should be doing, but sometimes you may need it.

-(Remember this will download all blocks Core Lightning needs from blockchain.info or blockchair.com in raw, hex format.)
+(Remember this will download all blocks CLN needs from one of these providers.)

 ## How to install